+Feedback Theme

-Stratification Feedback Theme OHCA's Response Several AC members had concerns with the limited health equity data for payers and physician organizations and noted problems with individual-level demographic data, including missing data.
-OHCA will support and monitor efforts to improve demographic data and stratify more measures, including by race, ethnicity, age, disability status, and geographic .
-AC members recommended stratifying more measures, including by race, ethnicity, age, disability status, and geographic region, especially for physician organizations. region.For physician organizations, OHCA will collaborate with An AC member suggested OHCA require physician organizations to provide demographic data if they have it.
-OPA and IHA to explore opportunities to publicly report stratified measures.
-An AC member noted physician organizations have challenges collecting demographic data as many historically marginalized groups prefer not to share this information.
-HCAI is working to adopt the changes to the race and ethnicity categories, including combining race and ethnicity and adding the new Middle Eastern or North African extensization, though it will take time.
-There will A Board member asked what OHCA's and HCAI's plans are regarding implementing the new race and ethnicity categories that OMB released in March 2024.
-African categorization, though it will take time.
-There will be a mapping process to map data based on the old race and ethnicity categories with the new categories.
-An AC member asked if OHCA can look at performance on Depression Screening and Follow-Up for Adolescents and Adults separately for adolescents and adults.
-The DMHC Demographic Data Metric does not include age and DMHC will not be collecting the Depression Screening and Follow-Up for Adolescents and Adults A Board member questioned if the DMHC Demographic Data Metric includes age. measure broken down by age groups.
+- Several AC members had concerns with the limited health equity data for payers and physician organizations and noted problems with individual-level demographic data, including missing data. - AC members recommended stratifying more measures, including by race, ethnicity, age, disability status, and geographic region, especially for physician organizations. - An AC member suggested OHCA require physician organizations to provide demographic data if they have it. - An AC member noted physician organizations have challenges collecting demographic data as many historically marginalized groups prefer not to share this information. - A Board member asked what OHCA's and HCAI's plans are regarding implementing the new race and ethnicity categories that OMB released in March 2024. - An AC member asked if OHCA can look at performance on Depression Screening and Follow-Up for Adolescents and Adults separately for adolescents and adults. - A Board member questioned if the DMHC Demographic Data Metric includes age.